ozguryazilimas/wp-postane/login-logout/readme.txt

 4. Widget output when user is logged in and inline option is on

 == Changelog ==

+= 3.2 - 2015-08-20 =
+* One more replace PHP4 style constructors with PHP5 constructors

 = 3.1 - 2015-08-14 =
 * Replace PHP4 style constructors with PHP5 constructors - https://make.wordpress.org/core/2015/07/02/deprecating-php4-style-constructors-in-wordpress-4-3/